Alzheimer's and Bathing: Tips for Bathing and Personal Hygiene

-As your loved one’s Alzheimer’s progresses, you may find that certain tasks become more challenging for them to accomplish.
-Bathing or showering is one area in which you may come up against resistance, anger, or hostility.
-There are ways to help you and your loved one accomplish the necessity of bathing and reduce the stress it can create.1,2
+As your loved one's Alzheimer's progresses, you may find that certain tasks become more challenging for them to accomplish.
+Bathing or showering with Alzheimer's is an area where you may come up against resistance, anger, or hostility.1

-When your loved one always prided themselves on cleanliness, a shift in resistance to bathing can feel confusing.
-You may find yourself getting frustrated and asking, “Why can they not just do it?”
-There can be a few things that cause agitation toward the task of bathing.
+Proper cleanliness as an adult is a societal norm and expectation.
+A resistance to bathing can feel confusing.
+You may find yourself frustrated and perplexed.
+There can be a few things that cause your loved one agitation toward the task of bathing:1,2

 Getting to yes